How to Freeze Bananas

 - Banana Smoothies: Drop some frozen bananas into your favorite breakfast smoothie to add a little extra body and creaminess.
 You can start with a basic Banana Smoothie, and also make something a little more decadent like this Banana Chocolate Pistachio Smoothie or a Mango Pineapple Tropical Smoothie Bowl.

 - Ice Cream: What better way to use frozen bananas than in everyone’s favorite frozen treat?
-Go for this Banana Nutella Chocolate Chip Ice Cream for the smooth, warm taste of hazelnut.
-Or you can get in touch with your wild side through “Funky Monkey” PB Ripple Chip Banana Ice Cream.
+You can get in touch with your wild side through “Funky Monkey” PB Ripple Chip Banana Ice Cream.